rkwitt/teaching/WS1718/CV/VO/README.md

 ## Lecture material

+### Part A

 - [Slides-00](cv_00.pdf)
 - [Slides-01](cv_01.pdf)
 - [Slides-02](cv_02.pdf)
 - [Slides-03](cv_03.pdf)

+### Part B

 - [Deep Learning Introduction](DL-Intro.pdf)
 - [Backpropagation (from lecture)](https://github.com/rkwitt/teaching/blob/master/WS1718/CV/VO/backprop.pdf)
+- Whiteboard + Online

 The course will be more **interactive** this year, as much of the relevant material has changed over the last years.
-In the first half of the course we will discuss more *classic* approaches to problems in computer vision and will then shift to more *recent* work on many topics.
-Mostly, the second part of the course is focussed on *deep learning* approaches to recognition, segmentation and detection and I will provide the relevant resources and papers below.
+In the first half of the course (Part A), we will discuss more *classic* approaches to problems in computer vision and will then shift to more *recent* work on many topics (Part B).
+Mostly, Part B of the course is focussed on *deep learning* approaches to recognition, segmentation and detection and I will provide the relevant resources and papers.

 ## Resources